1966 Kentucky Wildcats football team

 The 1966 Kentucky Wildcats football team were an American football team that represented the University of Kentucky as a member of the Southeastern Conference during the 1966 NCAA University Division football season.
 In their fifth season under head coach Charlie Bradshaw, the team compiled a 3–6–1 record (2–4 in the SEC).

+To date, this is the last season in which the Wildcats did not play rival Florida.